temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 5. To test your endpoint, run the following command on your host:
    `curl -v --cert <path to your client-cert.pem> --key <path to your client-cert.key> "<your generated Temporal Cloud prometheus_endpoint>/api/v1/query?query=temporal_cloud_v0_state_transition_count"`.
    If you have Workflows running on a namespace in your Temporal Cloud instance, you should see some data as a result of running this command.
-6. Copy the HTTP API endpoint that is generated (it shows on your UI).
+6. Copy the HTTP API endpoint that is generated (it is shown in the UI).

-This endpoint can be configured as the data source for Temporal Cloud metrics in Grafana.
+This endpoint should be configured as a data source for Temporal Cloud metrics in Grafana.
 See [Data sources configuration for Temporal Cloud and SDK metrics in Grafana](#data-sources-configuration-for-temporal-cloud-andssdk-metrics-in-grafana) for details.

 ## SDK metrics setup